Drake, Houston lead Ravens past Saints for 3rd straight win

 Consequently, the stamina of New Orleans’ defense was tested as the unit contended with the elusive Jackson for 19:31 of the first half.
 Baltimore’s star QB didn’t let that time go to waste.

-“Traditionally you cover for 3 to 4 seconds and the play is over,” Saints safety Tyrann Matheiu said.
-“But a guy like that is a 7-, 8-, 9-second cover.”

-While rolling right, Jackson found tight end Isaiah Likely running a flag pattern for a 24-yard score to make it 7-0 in the first quarter.
+While rolling right, he found tight end Isaiah Likely running a flag pattern for a 24-yard score to make it 7-0 in the first quarter.

 In the second quarter, Jackson orchestrated a 12-play, 81-yard drive during which he ran for gains of 7, 16 and 12 yards.
 Drake capped it off by running into the end zone virtually untouched from a yard out for a 14-0 lead.

-Ravens coach John Harbaugh recalled shaking his head on the sideline in awe of Jackson’s displays of explosiveness and agility.

-“I do not take it for granted,” Harbaugh said.
-“I think I said, ‘Wow,’ a couple of times.
-Lamar plays on a different level.
-You can’t just look at the passing stats.”

-The Saints did not get on the board until Wil Lutz’s field goal as time expired in the half — a couple plays after Dalton overthrew open receiver Marquez Callaway in the end zone.
+Wil Lutz got the Saints on the board with a field goal as time expired in the half – but not before Dalton overthrew open receiver Maquez Callaway in the end zone.

+Jackson finished 12 of 22 passing for 133 yards without an interception.

 REMEMBERING MILLS